Abandoned & Little-Known Airfields:

 including a plane & Jeep used to transport people to & from their airplanes."

-The airport site is located northeast of the intersection of Interstate 10 & South Western Avenue.
+The site of Tri City Airport is located northeast of the intersection of Interstate 10 & South Western Avenue.

 Morrow Field (RTO), Rialto, CA

-Photo is courtesy of Howard Morrow Jr., via Dan MacPherson.
+(courtesy of Howard Morrow Jr., via Dan MacPherson, enhanced by Bill Grasha).

 Entrepreneur Howard Morrow opened Morrow Aircraft in Van Nuys in 1940.